 - Begin revisions on rough draft

-In general, we expect the final thesis will structured similarly to an article or book published in the core disciplines.
+What a senior thesis looks like: In general, we expect the final thesis will structured similarly to an article or book published in the core disciplines.
 This would include:

 - Title Page

 - List of Figures/Illustrations (if applicable)